westonstearns/Kaggle-Python-Tutorial/chapter2.md

 - Create a new decision tree.
 Again use the same variables as last time, but add your feature engineered variable `family_size` as well.
 Save your new model as `my_tree_three`.

 *** =hint

+Don't forget to add `1` to when adding column with the new feature.

 *** =pre_exercise_code
 ```{python}
 import pandas as pd